-ELEMENTARY - CURRICULAR 2025
+SECONDARY - CURRICULAR 2025

-- Consult Disability-Centred Safety if your groups of students include students with disabilities. - Consult Risk Management. - The safety standards for this activity must be presented to the activity provider prior to the activity taking place.
+- Consult Disability-Centred Safety if your groups of students include students with disabilities. - · Consult Risk Management. - The safety standards for this activity must be presented to the activity provider prior to the activity taking place.
 The activity provider must meet the minimum requirements listed in the safety standards.
-For more information on planning trips using outside providers, consult Outside Activity Providers.
+For more information on planning trips using outside providers, consult Outside Activity Providers. - Also consult Hockey (Floor).